fly9sky/fly9sky.github.io/_posts/2023-01-03-TVBoxsAndOpenwrt.md

 root android 9, How to Root Any Android 9.0 Device &#8211; The Right Way

-Step 4.
+> Step 4.
 Open the app and tap on “One Click Root”.

 root android 9, How to Root Any Android 9.0 Device &#8211; The Right Way

-Step 5.
+> Step 5.
 The result will be displayed as “Success” or “Failure”.

-Step 6.
+> Step 6.
 If it fails, try the process again a few number of times.

-#### Root Android 9.0 via KingoRoot Windows Application
+#### Windows Application

-Step 1.
+> Step 1.
 Download the KingoRoot PC Software from the button below:

-Download KingoRoot PC Software root android 9, How to Root Any Android 9.0 Device &#8211; The Right Way Step 2.
+Download KingoRoot PC Software root android 9, How to Root Any Android 9.0 Device &#8211; The Right Way

+> Step 2.
 Install the KingoRoot PC Software downloaded above.
 After the installation is complete, launch the app.

-Step 3.
+> Step 3.
 Connect your Android device to your PC.
 Make sure to enable the USB Debugging on your Android device.

-root android 9, How to Root Any Android 9.0 Device &#8211; The Right Way Step 4.
+root android 9, How to Root Any Android 9.0 Device &#8211; The Right Way

+> Step 4.
 Click on “Root” to begin the rooting process.

-Step 5.
+> Step 5.
 The result of root will be displayed when the process is complete.

 Root Android 9
 You can check the status of the root on your Android device.
 The root status should display as rooted.
 Check for root by downloading any root checking app from the play store.This way you can root any android 10 device

 ## 网心云 OneCloud 研究Openwrt研究